Devil in Winter

 A wallflower proposes marriage to a rake, and they both get more than they bargained for

-You want the marriage-of-convenience fantasy where the cynical hero falls hard.
-Where the heroine isn't trying to fix him, she just needs him for practical reasons, and his transformation happens because she makes him want to be better.
+The marriage-of-convenience fantasy pulls you in where the cynical hero falls hard.
+Where the heroine isn't trying to fix him, she just needs him for practical reasons, and his evolution happens because she makes him want to be better.

 You're drawn to wallflower heroines who have hidden strength.
 Evie's stutter makes her seem weak, but she's the one brave enough to propose to a rake, run away from her family, and stand her ground when Sebastian tests her.
 Her quiet strength is the foundation the relationship is built on.